History of tarot unveiled: exploring its evolution from origins to present time

 Tarot has also become a political and ideological tool, like a canvas in the hands of artists working on inclusion and human, animal and planet earth rights.

 It seems that the time has come when tarot can be part of people’s daily lives, as an ally for practicing self care.
+And, it can even serve as inspiration for travel, with so many destinations for tarot lovers around the globe.

 5 Shares